DaveFace/CheekyFPS/README.md

 **01/11/2020** : Added more comments to code / classes.
 Cleaned up some classes (removed unused vars etc).
 Added crouch and run toggles.
 Added regenerating health option.

 **02/11/2020** : Added basic interaction system

+**03/11/2020** : Replaced simple crouch with a 3-way stance system on request

 ## Contributing or Feature Requests
 I can't imagine anyone wanting to contribute - but if you do, best to reach out to me on Discord: DaveFace#6969